balena-io/balena-cli-masterclass/README.md

 balena CLI for a shell script (although balena also includes HTTPS endpoints and SDKs which can be used for this purpose).

-You can list the Fleets currently owned by (or shared with) your account by typing:
+You can list the fleets currently owned by (or shared with) your account by typing:

 ```shell